traderjoe-xyz/joe-docs/versioned_docs/version-V2.1/intro.md

 User Manual has been moved to https://help.traderjoexyz.com
 :::

-Joe V2 is a decentralized exchange based on Liquidity Book, a novel AMM protocol.
+Joe V2.1 is a decentralized exchange based on Liquidity Book, a novel AMM protocol.
+The major changes from the V2 are listed [here](key_changes).

 It has the following improvements from the Joe V1 Dex:
 - Zero 0% slippage for swaps between ticks